 Watching IRS videos.
-The IRS Video portal www.irsvideos.gov contains video and audio presentations on topics of interest to individuals, small businesses, and tax professionals.
-You'll find video clips of tax topics, archived versions of live panel discussions and Webinars, and audio archives of tax practitioner phone forums.
+The IRS Video portal (IRSvideos.gov) contains video and audio presentations for individuals, small businesses, and tax professionals.

 Getting tax information in other languages.
-For taxpayers whose native language is not English, we have the following resources available.

-- 1. Taxpayers can find information on IRS.gov in the following languages.
+For taxpayers whose native language isn't English, we have the following resources available.
+Taxpayers can find information on IRS.gov in the following languages.

-- a.
-Spanish.
+- Spanish (IRS.gov/Spanish).

-- b.
-Chinese.
+- Chinese (IRS.gov/Chinese).

-- c.
-Vietnamese.
+- Vietnamese (IRS.gov/Vietnamese).

-- d.
-Korean.
+- Korean (IRS.gov/Korean).

-- e.
-Russian.
+- Russian (IRS.gov/Russian).

-- The IRS Taxpayer Assistance Centers provide over-the-phone interpreter service in over 170 languages, and the service is available free to taxpayers.
+The IRS TACs provide over-the-phone interpreter service in over 170 languages, and the service is available free to taxpayers.

-The Taxpayer Advocate Service Is Here To Help You

-What is the Taxpayer Advocate Service?
+The Taxpayer Advocate Service Is Here To Help You What is the Taxpayer Advocate Service?

-The Taxpayer Advocate Service (TAS) is an independent organization within the Internal Revenue Service that helps taxpayers and protects taxpayer rights.
+The Taxpayer Advocate Service (TAS) is an independent organization within the IRS that helps taxpayers and protects taxpayer rights.
 Our job is to ensure that every taxpayer is treated fairly and that you know and understand your rights under the Taxpayer Bill of Rights.